Alumni - Aviation Administration

 It was a recommendation from the department adviser that gave me the start I needed as an intern with the FAA.
 From my position with the agency, I can see the program and degree does work because I see and meet many CSULA Aviation Administration alumni working in the field."

-Alumni: Give us the highlights of your story by contacting us (323) 343-4568 or by emailing Dr. Mew at: email@example.com
+Alumni: Give us the highlights of your story by contacting us at (323) 343-4550 or by emailing Dr. Mew at: email@example.com